reddustbuchi/ee.ylss/README.md

 # ee.ylss
-ee.ylss (Youtube LiveStream Saver) is a console utility to download and save the specified part of any YouTube live stream — even if it was broadcast hours ago.
-So, this is not a current time recorder — with *ee.ylss* you can «rewind» a live stream as many hours back as needed.
+ee.ylss (Youtube LiveStream Saver) is a console utility to download and save the specified part of any YouTube livestream - even if it was broadcast hours ago.
+So, this is not a current time recorder - with *ylss* you always have the DVR function, being able to «rewind» the live stream as many hours back as needed.

 [>> download version 20.074](https://github.com/rytsikau/ee.ylss/raw/master/ee.ylss_20.074.zip)